carrotquest/android-sdk/README.md

 ## Initialization
 You'll need API Key and User Auth Key to work with Dashly for Android.
-Those can be found on Settings - API Keys tab:
+Those can be found on Settings - Developers tab:
 ![Api keys](/img/dashly_api_keys.png)

 You should run this code in your application's onCreate() method in order to initialize Dashly: